scoconno/scoconno.github.io/self/physicalism2/essay.md

 ## Task

-> Explain and assess one of these objections to Jackson's Knowledge Argument.
+Explain and assess one of these objections to Jackson's Knowledge Argument.

 This assignment involves three distinct tasks, each with its own sub-task.

 **Task 1:** Formulate Jackson's Knowledge Argument.
 To do this, you must do the following:

 1. Identify the premises of the Knowledge Argument.
-2. Explain each premise carefully in your words.
+2. Explain each premise carefully in your own words.
 Use your own examples.
-3. Explain why the conclusion of the argument shows physicalism to be false.
+3. Explain the conclusion of the argument.

-**Task 2:** Explain **one** of the objections to Jackson's Knowledge Argument---your choice!** To do this, do the following:
+**Task 2:** Explain **one** of the objections to Jackson's Knowledge Argument---your choice!
+To do this, do the following:

 1. Read the entry on the Knowledge Argument in the Stanford Encyclopedia [here](https://plato.stanford.edu/entries/qualia-knowledge) or a different encyclopedia entry [here](http://www.iep.utm.edu/know-arg/).
 You can also read the relevant entry in the textbook.
 2. Pick **one** of the objections discussed there and explain it.

-**Task 3:** Criticize the objection.** To do this, do the following:
+**Task 3:** Criticize the objection.
+To do this, do the following:

 1. Identify the weakest claim made by the objection.
 2. Explain why that claim is weak in your own words.
 Use your own examples.